Why This Matters

 What You Should Know About Graduating From College in Arkansas

-Graduates with a bachelor’s degree will have the best luck finding a job in one of the top growing occupations in Arkansas.
-This includes fundraisers, museum technicians and conservators, operations research analysts, materials engineers, and logisticians.
+The fastest-growing occupations in Arkansas for those with a bachelor’s degree include fundraisers, museum technicians and conservators, operations research analysts, materials engineers, and logisticians.

 Before applying for a job in Arkansas, it helps to know who the top employers are within the state.
-The following employers are some that made it into the top 150 — Walmart Inc., the University of Arkansas Finance and Administration Departments, Sam’s West Inc., Arkansas Children’s Hospital, Ok Foods, and Cooper Tire Distribution Center.
+These include Walmart, the University of Arkansas, Sam’s Club, Arkansas Children’s Hospital, and Evans Political Consulting.

 What’s Next?